project-fifo/docs/howl/administration.rst

 console.log
-    This file contains logs of the level info and above, usually all interesting logs can be found here.
+    This file contains logs of the level info and above.
+Usually all interesting logs can be found here.

 error.log
-    This files contains errors, it usually should be mostly empty but please keep in mind that failing is not a uncommon practice to deal with unexpected behavuiour so sporadic entries might just be fine.
+    This files contains errors.
+It usually should be mostly empty but please keep in mind that failing is not a uncommon practice to deal with unexpected behavuiour so sporadic entries might just be fine.